gaudiatech/pyved-engine/docs/index.md

 ## Game architecture

-We mentionned designs pattern before, let's make a brief summary here, but you can find more details in the relevant pages.
+We mentioned designs pattern before, let's make a brief summary here, but you can find more details in the relevant pages.

 ### ECS : Entity Component System